ethan-hann/CyberRadio-Assistant/CyberRadio.Docs/index.md

 # To-Do List

 > [!TODO]
-> Ensure deleted stations are also deleted from the staging folder!
+> Implement editing of song's title within CRA.

 > [!TODO]
-> Fix the bug where a new station may not be selected automatically in the list box.
+> Add station preview that allows previewing what the station would look and sound like in game.

 > [!TODO]
-> Add a check for the FM number in the display name.
-Add it automatically if not present!

-> [!TODO]
-> Synchronize display name and station name in listbox upon editing the display name in the station properties.
+> Add a way to normalize the audio levels of station's songs.